Dynastic Disputes

 Brut y Tywysogion (Red Book)

-Rhain was defeated at Abergwili (on the northeastern outskirts of CarmarthenCarmarthen) – he fled, never to be seen again.[*] Llywelyn followed up his victory by ravaging, and presumably taking into his control, Deheubarth.
+Rhain was defeated at Abergwili (on the northeastern fringe of CarmarthenCarmarthen) – he fled, never to be seen again.[*] Llywelyn followed up his victory by ravaging, and presumably taking into his control, Deheubarth.

 Later the same year, Dyfed was plundered and St Davids was ruined by one Eilaf.
 Eilaf is almost certainly King Cnut’s earl of that name.[*] A passage (§40), seemingly inserted during the 12th century, into a Latin ‘Life’ of St Cadog originally composed, by Lifris of Llancarfan, c.1090, suggests that Eilaf raided southeast Wales as he was passing through: